Religion in Somalia: Christianity

 Christianity came to coastal areas of the Somalia in 7th century.

 In 1913, during the early part of the colonial era, there were virtually no Christians in the Somali territories, with only about 100–200 followers coming from the schools and orphanages of the few Catholic missions in the British Somaliland protectorate.
 There were also no known Catholic missions in Italian Somaliland during the same period.
+The Cathedral of Mogadishu was largely constructed between 1925 and 1928 by the Consolata Missionaries and the governor Cesare Maria De Vecchi; it was designed by architect Antonio Vandone.
 In the 1970s, during the reign of Somalia's then Marxist government, church-run schools were closed and missionaries sent home.
 There has been no archbishop in the country since 1989, and the cathedral in Mogadishu was severely damaged during the civil war.

 As of 2021, there are at least some known local Christians in Somaliland.

 In August 2025, International Christian Concern reported that a video posted on TikTok by a Somali about one of its articles went viral (the article claims that there are more than 1,500 Christians in Somalia, many of them converts from Islam), with many people posting extremely violent comments.

 According to estimates of the Diocese of Mogadishu (the territory of which coincides with the country) there were only about 100 official Catholic practitioners in Somalia in 2004.